Kavin Bryan

-Kavin Bryan (born 7 February 1984) is a Jamaican international footballer who plays as a striker for Scarborough SC in the Canadian Soccer League.
+Kavin Bryan (born 7 February 1984) is a Jamaican former international footballer who played as a striker.

 Club career

 Jamaica

 Bryan began his professional career in the KSAFA Super League in 2005 with Rae Town.
 His stint with Rae Town lasted for three months as he was transferred to Police Nationals during the winter transfer window.
 In the summer of 2006, he played in the Jamaican top-tier league by signing with Harbour View.
 In his debut season in the national league, he finished second in the scoring charts with 17 goals and assisted the club in securing the championship.

 He re-signed with Harbour View the following season and contributed a goal in the quarterfinal match of the 2007 CFU Club Championship tournament against Portmore United.
-He also played in the finals match of the Caribbean tournament where Harbour View defeated Joe Public for the championship.
+He also played in the final match of the Caribbean tournament where Harbour View defeated Joe Public for the championship.
 In his third season with Harbour View, he appeared in the opening round of the 2008–09 CONCACAF Champions League where they were defeated by Club Universidad Nacional.

 In April 2009, he played abroad in Norway's 1. divisjon on a loan deal to Notodden FK.
 After a season in Scandinavia, he returned to the Jamaican top tier to resume play with Harbour View for the 2009-10 season.
 Throughout the season he helped the Kingston-based club secure another league title.
 He returned for his fifth season with the club the following year.
 Though he had a shortened season in Jamaica, he returned to finish the 2010-11 campaign once his loan deal ended around November 2011.